rossbelmont/northwind-dynamodb-salesforce/doc/README.md

   - Note that, ideally, the Discount field would be represented as a Percentage in Salesforce.
 Percentage fields must be mapped to a Number in DynamoDB, however, and since the source attribute is a String, it is represented as a Number field.

 ### Shipper
-This object deviates from the modeling approach in the earlier example for the sake of illustrating certain concepts relevant to Salesforce administrators.
+This object deviates from the modeling approach in [the prerequisite](https://github.com/trek10inc/ddb-single-table-example) for the sake of illustrating certain concepts relevant to Salesforce administrators.
 - The name of the company is moved from the sort key to a specific `companyName` attribute to allow the name to be edited without the cost of another transaction.
 - The sort key is populated with the static value `SHIPPER` to allow for simpler External IDs in Salesforce.
 - The `expeditingCharge` Number attribute is added as an illustration of how to render a Currency value in Salesforce.
 DynamoDB does not have a native data type for currency, so the currency is inferred in Salesforce by either the org-wide currency or the `currencyIsoCode`of the record (in the case of multi-currency).
 Note that no qualifier is needed.